Baby Driver: Marketing and release

 TriStar spearheaded the marketing campaign.
 Their strategy entailed aggressive social media engagement, a worldwide publicity tour, and the creation of a number of colorful, vintage-style character posters.
 Baby Driver premiered at the South by Southwest festival on March 11, 2017.
 TriStar and Sony initially scheduled a mid-August release for the film in North America and the United Kingdom, but, in an unusual move, the studios expedited the release by six weeks to June 28 as a result of the enthusiastic response from the film festival circuit.
 This was considered unusual because box office competition is traditionally less intense during late summer, and hence a more favorable market for lower-budget films.

+Home media

 Sony Pictures Home Entertainment released Baby Driver for video on demand on September 12, 2017, and on Blu-ray, DVD, and 4K Ultra HD/Blu-ray combo formats on October 10.
 Physical copies contain two hours of bonus content, including behind-the-scenes footage, production rehearsals, a storyboard gallery, audio commentaries, and the music video for "Blue Song".
 During its first week on sale in the United States, Baby Driver was the number two selling film on DVD and Blu-ray, with 226,657 units sold for $5.6 million.
 Baby Driver sold 595,111 copies by January 2018.
 The premium cable networks Showtime and FX have US broadcast syndication rights for Baby Driver.
 It is also available to authenticated Showtime subscribers via the network's streaming services.